(1841 - 1862)

 From Greene County, he enlisted 16 May 1861 as 2nd Sergeant, Company A, 3rd North Carolina Infantry.
 Promoted Fist Sergeant on 28 February 1862, and 3rd Lieutenant 6 August.

 He was killed in action at Sharpsburg on 17 September 1862 - his right leg "cut off" by an exploding shell.

 Originally buried "in Capt.
 David Smith's Orchard northeast corner" near the battlefield at Sharpsburg.
-His sword was buried with him on the Smith farm per Shade Wooten, Jr, brother in law.
-Probably reinterred at Hagerstown in about 1874.
+His sword was buried with him on the Smith farm per Shade Wooten, Jr, (brother in law.
+He was reinterred at Hagerstown in 1907.

 2 Moore, John Wheeler (compiler), and State of North Carolina, Roster of North Carolina Troops in the War Between the States, 4 volumes, Raleigh: Ashe & Gatling, State Printers and Publishers, 1882, Vol. 1, pg.
 81 [AotW citation 6946]